swcarpentry/r-novice-inflammation/README.md

 [The Carpentries](https://carpentries.org/) teach foundational coding, and data science skills to researchers worldwide.
 This GitHub repository generates the Software Carpentry lesson website "Introduction to R for non-programmers using inflammation data."
-The [lesson website can be viewed here](https://swcarpentry.github.io/r-novice-inflammation/).
+The [lesson website can be viewed here][online].
 Making changes in this GitHub repository allows us to change the content of the lesson website.

 The following people are maintainers for this lesson, and are responsible for determining which